Choosing between Lusha and Scalelist for your B2B contact data comes down to five questions:

 Source: ZoomInfo

-The math depends on what you're buying.
+The math depends on what you are buying.
 If you need contact data and nothing else, Lusha or Scalelist will cost less.
-If you're evaluating total cost of your GTM stack (data provider + intent platform + sales engagement + conversation intelligence + marketing orchestration), ZoomInfo's consolidated platform often costs less than managing five or six separate subscriptions.
+If you are evaluating total cost of your GTM stack (data, intent, sales engagement, conversation intelligence, marketing orchestration), ZoomInfo's consolidated platform often costs less than managing five or six separate subscriptions.

 Integration depth defines how embedded each tool becomes

-How a tool connects to your existing stack determines whether it's a utility you use occasionally or infrastructure you rely on daily.
+How a tool connects to your existing stack determines whether it is a utility you use occasionally or infrastructure you rely on daily.

 Lusha integrates with nine CRMs: Salesforce, HubSpot, Pipedrive, Zoho, Bullhorn, Outreach, Salesloft, MS Dynamics, and monday CRM.
 It also connects to automation platforms including Make, n8n, Zapier, Workato, Pipedream, and Albato.

 The limitation: data flows one way only, from Lusha out.
-Lusha can enrich your CRM, but it can't read your CRM data to improve its recommendations in a closed loop.
+Lusha can enrich your CRM, but it cannot read your CRM data to improve its recommendations in a closed loop.

 ZoomInfo operates at a different level of integration.